ben519/treezy/README.md

 ### NodeWithId

-NodeWithId includes a required ID key (and all of its descendants).
+A `NodeWithId` includes a required ID key (and all of its descendants).

 ```ts
 const nodeWithId: NodeWithId<"children", "id"> = {